Often, NAFLD has no symptoms, at least at first

 But exactly what causes non-alcoholic fatty liver disease remains uncertain.
 Current studies are preliminary.

 Scientists, however, have strong suspicions.
-For example, in a recent review in Practical Gastroenterology, researchers at Virginia Commonwealth University Medical Center concluded that it is highly likely that just as lifestyle-related factors like obesity and high cholesterol cause heart attacks and other cardiovascular conditions, they may well cause NAFLD.
+For example, in a review in Practical Gastroenterology, researchers at Virginia Commonwealth University Medical Center concluded that it is highly likely that just as lifestyle-related factors like obesity and high cholesterol cause heart attacks and other cardiovascular conditions, they may well cause NAFLD.

 Foods that promote liver health